XSockets/XSockets.NET-4.0/README.md

 ##Parameters, Model binding & return values
 XSockets have had strongly typed model binding for generations, this is one of the things that makes it easy to use.
 Just declare methods on the controllers and specify the complex parameter on the methods.
 XSockets will transform the JSON sent in to the correct parameter type.

+You can return any serializable object from the action methods.
+The value returned will end up at the client that initiated the call.
+As of 4.0 you can also return Task and Task&lt;T&gt; from the action methods and the client will get the data back when the Task is completed.

 ###How to use complex objects as parameters
 Above we looked at how you can send complex types to the clients, of course the client can send complex types to the server as well.